 You could be bidding on the term “web developers” but actually appearing for something like “what is the salary of a web developer in San Diego, CA.” That’s not great if you’re trying to bring in web development clients.

 We know what search intent is correct with individual keywords by doing research beforehand.
-A few things we do for that research are analyzing the SERPs, talking to clients, and reviewing past performance in the search terms report.
+Our research includes analyzing the SERPs, talking to clients, and reviewing past performance in the search terms report.

 However, these keywords can become useless if you’re utilizing the wrong match type.